 This ex-Soviet republic made sure it got noticed on it’s 2005 debut by sending a rock song featuring a toothless granny on a rocking chair banging her drum.
-An immediate top six finish that they haven’t come close to matching since.
+An immediate top six finish that they have had trouble matching since.
 After a run of being reliable mid-table finalists Moldova DNQ’d from 2014 to 2016 but a feel-good crowd pleaser from Sunstroke Project gave them their best result in 2017.

 MONACO (BEST: WON IN 1971)

 Monaco was generally a second chance for French singers and songwriters to participate at Eurovision, and perhaps not unexpectedly they had a very solid record at the contest throughout their original participation, a pretty regular fixture in the top half of the scoreboard.
 Despite three consecutive top four results in the mid Seventies, with a couple of years they had withdrawn, seemingly for good.